A Self-Improving Architecture for Dynamic Safety in Large Language Models: Introduction

-The remainder of this paper is structured as follows: Section 2 reviews related work.
-Section 3 provides a detailed technical description of the SISF architecture.
-Section 4 presents our experimental methodology and results.
-Section 5 discusses the implications and limitations of our findings, and Section 6 concludes the paper.
+The remainder of this paper is structured as follows.
+Section~2 reviews related work and positions our contribution.
+Section~3 presents the SISF architecture and its formal grounding.
+Section~4 describes our experimental methodology and presents results from all seven experiments.
+Section~5 discusses implications, policy analysis, and threats to validity.
+Section~6 addresses ethical considerations.
+Section~7 concludes the paper.